Create a CSV from a mysqldump command

 mysqldump: Got error: 1290: The MySQL server is running with the --secure-file-priv option so it cannot execute this statement when executing 'SELECT INTO OUTFILE'

-some reason I am getting an error.
-This is because the MySQL server startup option "--secure-file-priv" is set, so files cannot be written to any directory other than the specified directory.
+some reason.
+This is because the MySQL server startup options include "--secure-file-priv," which means that files cannot be written to any directory other than the specified one.

 First, log in to MySQL.